Coronavirus – COVID-19 Update – March 17, 2020

 Spring break is our favorite time to get away with the family, an ideal time to travel affordably between the pricey winter holidays and crowded summer months.

 Why is spring break such a wonderful escape?
+Maybe because you’ve been working so hard all year, and finally, you can escape from that nagging college homework for a few blissful days.
 Maybe because you’ve been working so hard all year.
 Maybe because you get to feel the sun on your shoulders after being cold for months.
 Or maybe just because you get to spend a week making great memories with your family.

 Before you start planning, keep in mind that vacations and getaways are often on the brink of not happening when your travel party is four, five, six, or more.
 The good news is that family travel insurance can offer you some relief from travel plans gone awry.
 Travel insurance isn’t just to protect you, the traveler.
 Travel insurance can also be useful in situations in which family members fall ill, get seriously injured, or face other crises.
 Learn more about the benefits of travel insurance and make sure to pack a policy before your trip.